-Uniform for all Officers of Royal Marines unless otherwise stated in these Regulations.
+Uniform for all Officers of Royal Marines unless otherwise stated in these Regulations

 6. Cap, Forage.-R.M.
 Officers pattern.
-White plied plastic crown and quarterings; piping round edge of crown.
-Scarlet cloth band with welt at top and blue cloth border at bottom; fitted with peak and chin strap.
-The buttons to be gilt with mounted silver lion and crown.
-The peak to be ornamented with gold embroidered oak leaf for Field Officers and plain for other officers.
+White ribbed plastic crown and quarterings; piping round edge of crown.
+Scarlet cloth band with welt at top and blue cloth border at bottom.
+Fitted with peak and chin strap.
+The button at each side to be gilt with mounted silver Lion and Crown.
+Two ventilation eyelets each side of the crown, midway between crown piping and scarlet band, equidistant from the quartering seams, with centres 1 inch apart.
+The peak to be ornamented with gold embroidered oak leaf for Field Officers and plain for other Officers.
 The badge, consisting of a gilt metal laurel wreath surrounding a silver globe, to be worn in the front so that the tips of the wreath are level with the top of the scarlet band.
-This badge is to be surmounted by a Lion and Crown worn so that the base of the Crown is $\frac{1}{2}$ inch above the top of the scarlet band.
+This badge is to be surmounted by Lion and Crown worn so that the base of the Crown is $\frac{1}{2}$ inch above the top of the scarlet band.

-Note: As a temporary measure either a cap with white top or a blue cap with white ribbed piqué cap cover may be worn.
+Note.-As a temporary measure either a cap with white top or a blue cap with white ribbed piqué cap cover may be worn.